elenalulu/PeripheralAgent/README.md

 </div>

-2. add more action through asking LLM, there is an api example in action_deepseek.py put the action json in ./keymousego/scripts by sequence
+2. add more action through asking LLM, there is an api example in action_deepseek.py put the action json in ./keymousego/scripts by sequence, or your can simply ask website deepseek to get the action scripts.
+Please notice that current LLM cannot produce accurate actions, so recommend to use .py in demo foler to get better action scripts.
     <div>
 	<p align="center">
   <img alt="Animation Demo" src="https://github.com/elenalulu/PeripheralAgent/blob/main/docs/use_deepseek.png" width="660" />